Nipple vasospasm and breastfeeding

 Key facts

-- Vasospasm is what happens when the blood vessels supplying the nipple go into spasm (tighten), reducing blood flow to the nipple and affecting the flow of milk from the nipple.
+- Vasospasm is when blood vessels supplying the nipple tighten and reduce blood flow to the nipple.

 - Nipple vasospasm can occur in response to nipple trauma (injury) or due to a condition called Raynaud's phenomenon.

-- Nipple vasospasm can cause intense pain in the nipple before, during or after breastfeeds.
+- Nipple vasospasm can cause intense pain in the nipple before, during or after breastfeeding.

 - You can reduce your symptoms by ensuring your baby attaches well to your breast during feeds and avoiding triggers such as cold temperatures and smoking.